pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 In most cases, `foo!` is hygienic and so the choice doesn't matter - wherever `foo!` is called, all of its new variables and modules and whatever will live in `[foo.Def]` independent of what `[foo.Call]` is.
 Additionally, for hygiene reasons, every call of every macro has a different `[Def]` scope, and so we don't have to worry about `[foo.Def]` polluting `[my_proc.Def]` or even `[foo.Def]` in a different call.

 However, if `foo!` is _unhygienic_ then the choice of `[foo.Call]` might matter a lot!
 Any new unhygienically defined resolvable items (variables, functions, traits, etc.) will appear in `[foo.Call]`.
-This is still unlikely to matter most of the time - if the caller of `my_proc` passed in an unhygienic macro they probably expected it to pollute the caller's scope and not the 'inside' of `my_proc`, and indeed by default `[foo.Call]` is set to `[my_proc.Call]`.
+This is still unlikely to matter most of the time - if the caller of `my_proc` passed in an unhygienic macro they probably expected it to export names to the caller scope and not the 'inside' of `my_proc`, and indeed by default `[foo.Call]` is set to `[my_proc.Call]`.
 But if you _do_ want a user-provided macro-call to modify your macro scope and not the caller scope, use `call_from`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation